 - Creating and selling a physical or digital product, or offering a paid service.

-- Selling licenses for your photography or videos.
+- Selling licences for your photography or videos.

 The beauty here is that chasing one revenue stream doesn’t necessarily rule out another.

-So let’s start with the most common approach to Instagram monetization: partnering with brands as an influencer.
+So, going by that rule let’s start with the most common approach to Instagram monetisation: partnering with brands as an influencer.

 How do I work with brands on sponsored posts?